qunli02/acnh-front/README.md

 Remember this appilcation will not run correctly with out its back end so please run that along with this\
 [acnh-back](https://github.com/qunli02/acnh-back)

+# Contact

+if there is any problem you can contact me at qunli02@gmail.com